Mayflower: Legacy

-The Pilgrim ship Mayflower has a famous place in American history as a symbol of early European colonization of the future United States.
+Mayflower has a famous place in American history as a symbol of early European colonization of the future United States.
 As described by Richard Bevan:

 Out of all the voyages to the American colonies from 1620 to 1640, the Mayflowers first crossing of Pilgrim Fathers has become the most culturally iconic and important in the history of migration from Europe to the New World during the Age of Discovery.

-The main record for the voyage of Mayflower and the disposition of the Plymouth Colony comes from the letters and journal of William Bradford, who was a guiding force and later the governor of the colony.
-His detailed record of the journey is one of the primary sources used by historians, and the most complete history of Plymouth Colony that was written by a Mayflower passenger.
+The main record for the voyage of Mayflower and the disposition of the Plymouth Colony is based on the letters and journal of William Bradford, who was a guiding force and later the governor of the colony.
+His detailed record of the journey is one of the primary sources used by historians and the most complete history of Plymouth Colony written by a Mayflower passenger.